ceva24/havenplanner/docs/README.md

 ## 🗒️ Features

--   Enter character details, including selecting a personal quest that can be optionally hidden
+-   Enter character details and select a personal quest
 -   Select perks, track battle goal progress and see the resulting attack modifier deck composition
 -   View and unlock character ability cards, create a saved hand, and add enhancement stickers to cards
 -   Browse and select items
+-   Configure spoiler settings to show and hide locked classes and items
 -   Save and share characters with a shareable link

 ### Not implemented

--   All locked character classes and items
 -   Content from Forgotten Circles, Jaws of the Lion, Crimson Scales, Trail of Ashes and Frosthaven

 ## 💻 Development